UNDERSTANDING FIBROMYALGIA.

 Abnormal pain processing: People with fibromyalgia may have heightened sensitivity to pain due to alterations in the way their central nervous system processes pain signals.

-Trigger for Fibromyalgia flare ups
+Trigger for Fibromyalgia Flare Ups

 Flare-up can be triggered or worsen with numerous internal and external factors, these can include: